MatthieuBruh/h1_FirstSteps/README.md

 * A defensive strategy of complete indicator utilization is key to achieving resiliency against persistent adversaries.
 * This strategy involves focusing on repeated indicators and tools used by the adversary, which increases the cost of executing successful intrusions for the adversary.
 * This forces the adversary to make more difficult and comprehensive adjustments to achieve their objectives.

+* By measuring the performance and the efficiency of the defensives actions, defenders can create some metrics of the resiliency.
+*